y1j2x34/jtex/packages/karma-plugin/README.md

 ### `jtex-json` reporter

-`jtex-json` reporter Generates a JSOn report of the karma results.
+`jtex-json` reporter Generates a JSON report of the karma results.
 The results are very similar to the internal karma result objects.
 See below:

 ```json